Curriculum Guide · Courses

 Prerequisite: International Law I Recommended: International Commercial Arbitration

-For the Spring 2016 section: First class attendance is mandatory.
+For the Spring section: FIRST CLASS ATTENDANCE IS MANDATORY.
+All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class.
 The faculty reserve the right to drop students from the class if they do not attend the first class.
 STUDENTS MAY NOT WITHDRAW FROM THIS CLASS AFTER THE ADD-DROP PERIOD ENDS WITHOUT THE PERMISSION OF THE PROFESSOR.
 This course requires a paper.
 J.D.
 Students: this will fulfill the J.D.
 Upperclass Legal Writing Requirement.